royanikseresht/2D-Game-Project/README.md

-# The Game Project
+**The Game Project: A Side-scrolling Platformer Adventure**

-This code creates a side-scrolling platformer game with a character that can move left/right, jump, collect items, avoid enemies, and reach a goal (flagpole).
-The game keeps track of the score, lives, and provides sound effects
+Embark on an exciting journey through a vibrant world filled with challenges and rewards in this side-scrolling platformer.
+Navigate treacherous terrains, outsmart cunning enemies, and collect valuable treasures as you strive to reach the triumphant flagpole.

-## How to Play
+**Key Features:**

-- Use the left and right arrow keys to move the character.
+* Immersive gameplay with dynamic landscapes and obstacles
-- Press the up arrow key to jump.
+* Engaging encounters with challenging enemies
-- Collect the items scattered throughout the level.
+* Collect valuable items to boost your score
-- Reach the flagpole at the end of the level to complete the game.
+* Thrilling chase against time to reach the finish line

-## Features
+* Intuitive controls and addictive gameplay

-- Scrolling landscape with trees, clouds, and mountains.
+**How to Play:**

-- Canyons and collectables that the player must interact with.
+* Use arrow keys to move your character
-- Flagpole at the end of the level to signify completion.
+* Jump with the up arrow key
-- Lives system and game over condition.
+* Collect items to increase your score

-## Installation and Usage
+* Reach the flagpole to complete the level

-- Clone the repository to your local machine.
+**Installation:**

-- Open the `index.html` file in a web browser.
+1. Clone the repository to your local machine.

-- ## Credits
+2. Open the `index.html` file in your web browser.

-- Developed by Roya Nikseresht
+**Developed by:** Roya Nikseresht
-- University: University of London
+**University:** University of London
-- Email: rn211@student.london.ac.uk
+**Email:** rn211@student.london.ac.uk